davegallant/site/content/post/why-i-threw-out-my-dotfiles.md

 ## Wrapping up

 The title of this post is slightly misleading, since it's possible to retain some of your dotfiles and have them intermingle with home-manager by including them alongside nix.
 The idea of defining user configuration using nix can provide a clean way to maintain your configuration, and allow it to be portable across platforms.
-Is it worth the effort to migrate away from more from shell scripts and dotfiles?
+Is it worth the effort to migrate away from shell scripts and dotfiles?
 I'd say so.